cheunste/notes/webdev/cssreview.md

 # CSS Review

-As of 2018, We\'re using CSS 3.
+As of 2018, We're using CSS 3.
 This version introduce stuff like
 * animation
 * mobile responsive